 Smoothie making is a bit of an artform itself.
-If you are someone who has tried many smoothies with each of these three liquid bases, you probably already know the difference between the taste, consistency, and overall appearance of each smoothie.
+If you're someone who has tried loads of smoothies with each of these three liquid bases, you probably already know the difference between the taste, consistency, and overall appearance of each smoothie.

 Smoothie ingredients themselves can also affect the final appearance of a smoothie, but the liquids used to blend the smoothie is what impacts the overall texture of your smoothie.

 Smoothies made with water and juice tend to come out more liquidy and less full than those made with milk.
 Juice is also higher in acidity and typically has more sugar than most milk.
 Milk is higher in calcium which is good for your bones, heart, and muscles.
 It also helps to give your smoothie a creamy consistency.
 There are several benefits when it comes to using milk for your smoothies but there are so many different kinds of milk, how do you know which one is the best for you?